 - community work

 Why study at the University of Sydney?

 Human rights and social justice are fundamental to social work, according to the International Federation of Social Work definition of the profession.
-In response to this, the faculty's program is designed to produce graduates who are reflective, versatile and skilful in a range of practice areas and to be able to translate professional values into action.
+In response to this, the school's program is designed to produce graduates who are reflective, versatile and skilful in a range of practice areas and to be able to translate professional values into action.

 The combined degree makes it possible to obtain a qualification as a professional social worker while undertaking in-depth tertiary study in other areas of interest.
 It is even possible to complete honours in the Bachelor of Arts before proceeding to the final two years of the Bachelor of Social Work.

 Students must undertake two field-education placements during their degree.
 These provide a practice context for the campus learning.